kddubey/pretrain-on-test/README.md

 ## Usage

-Reproduce the experiment results.
+Reproduce the experiment results by running `./experiment.sh`, which will take more than 24 hours to finish.

+Default batch sizes are set to fit on a single T4 GPU.
+For some datasets, the batch sizes need to be decreased.

+> :warning: Results from running `./experiment.sh` will not be completely identical to `./analysis/accuracies_from_paper/` b/c torch seeds will be different.
+That's b/c I ran datasets individually in Google Colab notebook sessions.
+I did that to avoid spending money, and to run experiments in parallel on 5 smurf'd gmail accounts :-]

 By default, results are saved to `./accuracies`.

-Default batch sizes are set for a single T4 GPU.

 <details>
 <summary>Terminal</summary>